Student welfare encompasses all aspects of care and support, safety and well-being of the student. Eastwest offers the following support services.

 While all members of staff are available to support and encourage students in their career choices, a designated vocational advisor will take an individual interest in helping you identify where and how your God-given abilities and experience can be used.
 With the obvious emphasis on cross-cultural work, the college has developed a network of contacts across a diverse range of Christian agencies in New Zealand and overseas.
 One section of the Flight Plan has been introduced to guide students to make definite steps towards their future career choice.

-Eastwest College is a foundation signatory to the Code of Practice for the Pastoral Care of International Students.
+Eastwest College is a foundation signatory to the Education(Pastoral Care of International Students) Code of Practice 2016 (including Amendments 2019).
 With so many of our students coming from overseas, we are committed to doing all we can to make this a positive and enriching experience.
+Please note: to facilitate our pastoral care, international students are required to live on the campus in student accommodation provided.

 Here are a few additional links which you may find helpful –